Do you support this bill?

 Laws Affected:

-Requires the state to participate in the United Nations human rights council's universal periodic review when the federal government has disengaged from such review.
+Requires the state to participate in the United Nations human rights council's universal periodic review by submitting a report in the capacity of a subnational stakeholder.

 S T A T E O F N E W Y O R K